When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Related Work

 Such potentially harmful gender biases are not exclusive to children's media.
 For example, men are more represented than women in commercial films in terms of time speaking~\cite{gdiq} and time spent on-screen~\cite{10.1145/3359300}.
 Books written by men spend about a third to a fourth of the space describing characters on describing female characters, while books written by women are closer to equal~\cite{Underwood2018Transformation}.
 While how gender is represented in literature has changed over time, gendered differences in how characters are described (especially physically) are present even in more modern literature~\cite{Underwood2018Transformation}.
 Tropes in media also reveal gender bias, with highly male-associated tropes covering topics such as ``money and strength'' and highly female-associated tropes covering topics such as ``motherhood and pregnancy''~\cite{gala-etal-2020-analyzing}.

-Our work concerns how gender biases like can potentially be exacerbated by writing with a biased predictive text system.
-Exposure to these biases, both for the authors using the predictions and the readers consuming the final result, may affect stereotypical beliefs and perceptions, especially for younger, more impressionable audiences.
+Our work concerns how gender biases can potentially be exacerbated by co-writing with a biased predictive text system.
+Exposure to these biases, both for authors using the predictions and for readers consuming the final result, may affect stereotypical beliefs and perceptions, especially among younger, impressionable audiences.

 \paragraph{Language Models and Gender Stereotypes}

 Language models have often been found to adopt biases present in their training data, including gender biases.
 Much of the work on gender bias in models focuses on intrinsic biases~\citep[e.g.,][]{10.5555/3157382.3157584, doi:10.1126/science.aal4230}---biases present in internal model representations such as word embedding vectors---or extrinsic biases---biases in downstream task performance such as summarization or question answering~\citep[e.g.,][]{parrish-etal-2022-bbq}.